 Here are some other ways you can protect the upholstery in your car:

 - Block the sun.
 The sunlight can cause the material to fade or black over time, and it causes leather to crack.
 Parking in the shade or using a sunshade is the best way to overcome this issue.

 - Put down a towel.
-If you have dogs or muddy passengers, place a towel on the seat to avoid getting too much on the seats.
+If you have dogs or muddy passengers, place a towel on the car seats to avoid getting too much on the car seats.
 You should also have a towel to hand at all times in case of any spillages, allowing you to mop them up quickly and potentially avoid a stain.